There are three states of matter in nature as solid, liquid and gas. Of them both

 Solvents

-These are the true liquids on the list.
-These are made up of the same set of molecules.
+These are the plain liquids on the list as they are made up of the same set of molecules.

-For example, liquid water is made up of H2O molecules and ethanol is made up of C2H5OH molecules.
+For example, water is a liquid and solvent made up of H2O molecules, and ethanol is made up of C2H5OH molecules.

 Ex: Water, ethanol, plant oils, mineral oils, organic solvents like benzene, carbon tetrachloride, acetone, etc.

-These solvents are used to prepare other types of liquids mentioned like solutions, suspensions, emulsions and aerated liquids.
+- Some of these solvents are used to prepare other types of liquids like solutions, suspensions, emulsions, and aerated liquids.

 Solutions